rajaraodv/loadcomponent/README.md

-	If Static resources are not inside a zip file, use "sfjs" and "sfcss" as extensions(see down below for more details).
+	//If the Static resources are NOT inside a zip file, use "sfjs" and "sfcss" as extensions(see down below for more details).

 	<application>